chriseshleman/chriseshleman.github.io/about.md

 permalink: /about/
 ---

-I dove into quantitative analysis and economics five years ago following a decade as a political (municipal and state-level) print journalist.
+I dove into quantitative analysis, economics and policy analysis starting around 2009 following a decade as a political (municipal and state-level) print journalist.
 I gravitate toward projects at the intersection of data and urban public policy.

 ### More Information